What is the Fulcrum Security?

 The positioning of the fulcrum security is at the point where a so-called “value break” occurs – namely, below which the holders will NOT receive a full recovery.

-The fulcrum security (or fulcrum debt) is one of the most essential concepts to understand in the context of financial restructuring.
+The fulcrum security (or fulcrum debt) is one of the most essential concepts to understand in the context of corporate restructuring.

 As a result of getting only partial recovery, the fulcrum’s security claims will be converted to equity (usually instead of a debt claim), and often positions the holders of the fulcrum security to lead the plan of reorganization (POR) going forward.